The Church of Jesus Christ of Latter-day Saints in Iceland: 1855–1914: Slow growth and opposition to the church

-1914–74: A time without missionaries
+1914–1974: A time without missionaries

 Because the Icelandic Mission was closed and there was much opposition to the church, there were no permanent missionaries assigned to Iceland between 1914 and 1974.
 Some missionaries were sent to Iceland in 1930, however, to check up on the status of the saints.
 Although they were assigned to the Danish Mission, they spent a few months in Iceland during the summer.
 In 1955 Spencer W. Kimball, serving as an apostle of The Church of Jesus Christ of Latter-day Saints, wrote to the president of the church at the time, David O. McKay, and suggested that Iceland receive missionaries once again.
 While missionaries were not sent at that time, another opportunity for missionary work arose when David B. Timmins, a member of the church, was assigned to work as the American Consul at the U.S. Embassy in Iceland.
 He arrived in 1958 and was asked many questions by locals about the church and Utah.
 Timmins was invited to give a lecture on Mormonism at the University of Iceland.
 Timmins was, however, reassigned and left Iceland in 1960.
 Danish missionaries were sent once again to the area two years later to see if Icelanders were receptive to their teachings.
-These missionaries suggested to their mission president that experienced missionaries be assigned to Reykjavik.
+These missionaries suggested to their mission president that experienced missionaries be assigned to Reykjavík.
 However, missionary efforts were not formally organized until the Geslison family was called to serve in Iceland in 1974.